mcgill-csus/mcgill-csus-docs/constitution/body.md

 Quorum for a Regular meeting of CSUS Executive Council is four members and quorum for online interactions, where relevant, is six members.
 Each member of the Executive Council has a single vote, and the president decides the course of action in the instance of a tie.
+The council may run its meetings as deemed appropriate, all of which are available to the public.

 ## Powers of Assembly